rugabunda/Group-Policy-CSE-Debugger/README.md

 ```

 ### How It Works
-1. Creates or uses a specified Group Policy backup
-2. Analyzes CSE extensions
+1. Analyzes CSE extensions
-3. Creates first run permanent backup of original \windows\system32\GroupPolicy\gpt.ini to .\GPT_Backups\
+2. Creates first run permanent backup of original \windows\system32\GroupPolicy\gpt.ini to .\GPT_Backups\
-4. Systematically removes each CSE GUID pair from \windows\system32\GroupPolicy\gpt.ini
+3. Systematically removes each CSE GUID pair from \windows\system32\GroupPolicy\gpt.ini
-5. Tests after each removal to determine which CSE is causing the error
+4. Tests after each removal to determine which CSE is causing the error
-6. Provides specific advice based on the problematic CSE detected
+5. Provides specific advice based on the problematic CSE detected
-7. Offers options to rebuild gpt.ini without the problematic CSE or restore original settings (read disclaimer below)
+6. Offers options to rebuild gpt.ini without the problematic CSE or restore original settings (read disclaimer below)

 ### Log Files
 The script maintains a detailed log file (GpoTest.log) that records all actions and findings.
 Each new session is appended to this log with a timestamp.